fraunhoferhhi/spvloc/README.md

 ```

 Set `SYSTEM.BATCH_SIZE` as high as possible with your GPU.
 We used `TRAIN.BATCH_SIZE 40` with an NVIDIA A100 GPU with 40GB. \
-Set `SYSTEM.NUM_WORKERS` to the highest possible value to maximize the benefits of CPU parallelization in the dataloader.
+Set `SYSTEM.NUM_WORKERS` to the highest possible value to maximize the benefits of CPU parallelization in the dataloader. \

 ### Train SPVLoc on S3D

 Use `-c configs/config_s3d.yaml` and `/path/to/s3d_dataset` to train a model with S3D.\
-Add the flag `DATASET.S3D_NO_PERSP_IMAGES True`, in case that you have not downlaoded the full S3D dataset, including all perspective images.
+Add the flag `DATASET.S3D_NO_PERSP_IMAGES True`, in case that you have not downlaoded the full S3D dataset, including all perspective images.\

+**Remark:** Add `DATASET.PERSP_FROM_PANO_CORRECT_ROLL False` to replicate the ECCV training (*not recommended due to roll-pitch angle dependency*).

 ## Acknowledgements